Ares-Developers/Ares-docs/new/urbancombattrenches.rst

 of a trench to the next, on the basis that adjacent segments are connected and, in essence, the same trench.

-:[BuildingType]IsTrench= (string - trench type ID): Specifies a unique name for this particular trench so that the game knows that it is a trench for traversal purposes, and allows occupants to transfer between segments of the same trench type.
+:tagdef:`[BuildingType]IsTrench=string - trench type ID`
+  Specifies a unique name for this particular trench so that the game knows that it is a trench for traversal purposes, and allows occupants to transfer between segments of the same trench type.

 For example, let's say you have :tag:`IsTrench=AlliedModern`.
 You have 2